 The 39mm Globemaster measures roughly 46–47mm lug-to-lug and 12.5mm thick.
 It fits smaller wrists comfortably and slides easily under a dress cuff.

 The 41mm Aqua Terra reaches about 48mm lug-to-lug and 13.2–13.4mm thick, offering a more substantial wrist presence.
-The 38mm version is closer in proportion to the Globemaster for smaller wrists.
+The 38mm version is closer in proportion to the Globemaster for smaller wrists — we compare the Aqua Terra 38 vs 41 in detail in a separate guide.

 Dimensions and wrist fit guide for Omega Globemaster 39mm, Aqua Terra 38mm, and Aqua Terra 41mm including lug-to-lug and thickness.